kalak/FVTT-DD-Import/README.md

   a. **Fidelity**: How many cave walls are used.
 Far left - less walls, better performance, Far right - more walls, worse performance
   b. **Offset**: How much to nudge the walls away from the edge.

-  If you don't use S3, make sure the storage type is set to User Data and ignore the S3 fields.